Snapkite/snapkite-engine/README.md

 # Snapkite

-Filter mobile photos posted on Twitter.
+Snapkite gives you filtered stream of mobile photos posted publicly on Twitter.

 ## Install